Loretta learned to sew on her grandma's treadle sewing machine. She began sewing her own clothes in 7th grade and still enjoys fabric work.

-How to Make a Jewelry Box Liner to Protect Your Silver Jewelry Using Silver Cloth
+How to Make an Anti-Tarnish Jewelry Box Liner

 What do you want to protect?
 A few pieces of larger jewelry?
 Many pieces of smaller jewelry?
 Maybe even special pieces of rarely used silverware?

 After you know what you want to store, what type of container suits your taste?
 You might like a basket with a lid or one of the decorative cardboard storage boxes sold in craft stores.
 I chose a wooden box with a hinged lid.